dyhes/zulip/templates/zerver/help/change-the-stream-description.md

 web and desktop apps, and can be used to explain the purpose of a stream and link to usage guidelines, resources, or related streams.

-Stream descriptions support Zulip's standard [Markdown formatting][markdown-formatting], with the exception that image previews are disabled.
+Stream descriptions support Aloha's standard [Markdown formatting][markdown-formatting], with the exception that image previews are disabled.